RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-31 (rev 26 — **the fill half of the two-gold rule is verified across all five apps and is clean.** Ten sites, zero failures, nothing drawing black on the deep gold — so the failing case the rule names is real arithmetic and not a real occurrence.
+Last locked: 2026-09-01 (rev 27 — **the light surface ladder is ruled, and it is a proportion rather than a step.** Light's rungs take the same *share of light's span* that dark's take of dark's, measured logarithmically in contrast. `APP` gains `surface-light`, `surface-light-2` `#fbfbfb`, `surface-light-3` and `pressed-light`. **One new value.** Copying dark's step sizes was tried and rejected on measurement: it puts a rung one byte from `APP["text"]`, because near white equal contrast steps need growing byte steps. **`#f5f5f5` — fifteen keys already in use — lands on rung 3 at one fifty-seventh of a byte step from ideal**, which is the confirmation nobody planted.
+Guarded at import. rev 26 — **the fill half of the two-gold rule is verified across all five apps and is clean.** Ten sites, zero failures, nothing drawing black on the deep gold — so the failing case the rule names is real arithmetic and not a real occurrence.
 The unresolved-declaration counts are published with it, because zero is a floor. rev 25 — **the two-gold rule is published; it was real, unwritten, and